Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-The number of sides can be calculated by multiplying the dimension number by previously expanding as follows.
+The number of sides can be calculated by multiplying the number of dimensions by previous values.

 <br /><br />